-Alaska Business is researched and published in Alaska for Alaskans (and other US and international audiences) interested in the business affairs of the 49th state and aims to provide a thorough and objective analysis of issues and trends of interest to the Alaska business community.
-Featuring stories about individuals, organizations, and companies shaping the Alaska economy, Alaska Business emphasizes the importance of enterprise and strives for statewide business coverage.
+Alaska Business is researched and published in Alaska for Alaskans (though we’re also happy to inform US and international audiences) interested in the business affairs of the 49th state; we aim to provide a thorough and objective analysis of issues and trends of interest to the statewide Alaska business community.

 In This Issue

 Aquaculture is an industry Alaskans are probably familiar with, even if they’re unfamiliar with the term itself.
 Broadly, aquaculture refers to the cultivation of numerous species of fish and aquatic plants, such as shellfish, algae, and finfish, as well as enhancement and restoration projects designed to increase wild populations of specific species, says Heather McCarty, vice-chair of the Alaska Mariculture Task Force.